 Vygotsky Language is social; drives cognition Important but not determining.
 Culture matters more than biology Dominant.
 Social interaction and cultural tools shape language and thought Make talk central.
 Use private speech.
 Create dialogue.
 Language scaffolds thinking.

 Bruner LAD + LASS; both nature and nurture needed Important.
-LAD provides capacity Essential.
-LASS (routines, scaffolding, joint attention) activates LAD Build predictable routines.
+LAD provides capacity Central.
+LASS routines, scaffolding and joint attention support language use Build predictable routines.
 Use joint attention and scaffolding.
 Gradually increase demands.

-Chomsky, Skinner, Piaget, Vygotsky, and Bruner provide helpful learning theories.
-Biology and reinforcement assist teachers in classrooms.
-They tailor tasks to match each learner's development.
-Interaction and supportive routines build good environments (Piaget, Vygotsky, Bruner).
+Chomsky, Skinner, Piaget, Vygotsky, and Bruner offer useful learning theories for teachers.
+Ideas about biology and reinforcement can help with classroom planning.
+Teachers can then adapt tasks to match each learner's stage of development.
+Interaction and supportive routines also help build good learning environments (Piaget, Vygotsky, Bruner).

 Practical Implementation Tips